Maheidem/genai-resources/how-to-run-a-local-llm.md

 4. **Load and Use the Model**:
    - As before, load the model in the **Chat** tab.
-   - Interact with it through LLM Studio or the web interface.
+   - Interact with it through LM Studio or the web interface.

 5. **Experiment with Different Quantizations**:
    - Test lower precision versions to fit within your hardware limits.